Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 After a day of hiking and swimming, you’ll definitely want to head back to your hotel, rinse off the salt water, and freshen up before dinner.

-Pro Tip: When visiting Cinque Terre, be sure to make dinner reservations in advance, especially in peak season.
+Pro Tip: When visiting Cinque Terre, be sure to make dinner reservations in advance if visiting in peak season.
 Restaurants fill up fast!

 Here are some recommended spots based on where you’re staying: